-Written by Hayley Bromfield • Published 29th March 2016 • 4 minute read
+Written by Ben Cossor • Published 5th May 2020 • 4 minute read

-But the growing importance of cyber security opens up a wealth of opportunities for businesses to own this space and be seen as industry experts – be it by reacting to a breaking news story or educating the public on how to keep their data secure.
-Here we explore four key tips for raising the profile of your cyber security business.
+The importance of cyber security firms at this time opens up a wealth of opportunities for businesses to own this space and be seen as industry experts – be it by reacting to a breaking news story or educating the public on how to keep their data secure.
+Here we explore four key tips for raising the profile of your cybersecurity business.

 1. Tell your success stories